-Grandma's old fashioned hot cross buns recipe makes the traditional sweet buns for your Easter Sunday dinner.
-These flavorful homemade buns are traditionally served on the Christian holiday of Good Friday and during the Holy Season of Lent.
+Grandma's traditional hot cross buns recipes are for making those flavorful sweet buns that are routinely served on the Christian holiday of Good Friday and during the Holy Season of Lent.

-So what are hot cross buns?
-They are smallish, slightly sweet buns containing spices and raisins, or currants, and they sometimes contain chopped dried fruit or candied fruit.
+The slightly sweet buns contain spices and raisins, or currants, and they sometimes contain chopped dried fruit, or candied fruit.

 Mom's Recipe Scrapbooks (c.
 1920s)